torbenator/ephys-for-stocks/README.md

 ### This shouldn't work but I wanted to try it anyways.

-Most analyses are better described here: https://github.com/voytekresearch/tutorials
+Most analyses that I used are better described here: https://github.com/voytekresearch/tutorials